Venezuelan voter rolls in Madrid, Spain. (AP)

 Among the 14-member Caribbean Community (CARICOM) bloc, Prime Ministers Ralph Gonsalves of St. Vincent and the Grenadines and Roosevelt Skerrit of Dominica endorsed the official result and extended congratulations to Maduro, with Gonsalves urging the group to follow suit.
 Both countries are also members of the Bolivarian Alliance for the Peoples of Our America-People’s Trade Treaty (ALBA-TCP)—a group of left-wing Latin American countries that includes Bolivia, Cuba, Nicaragua, and Venezuela as well as six CARICOM nations.
 ALBA-TCP issued a congratulatory statement to Maduro the morning after the election.

-While the world waited for results, nine Latin American countries released a joint statement urging transparency and recognition of voters’ will.
+While the world waited for the outcome, nine Latin American countries released a joint statement urging transparency and recognition of voters’ will.
 The nine countries are: Argentina, Costa Rica, the Dominican Republic, Ecuador, Guatemala, Panama, Paraguay, Peru, and Uruguay.
 On the morning after the election, the same group released a second statement, demanding a complete review of the results in the presence of independent electoral observers.

 Another country that did not join with the larger group but rejected results was El Salvador.
 President Nayib Bukele called the election a “fraud” in which the “official result has no relation to reality.”
 He said his country, which broke off diplomatic relations with Venezuela in 2019, will not reestablish official ties until Venezuelans can participate in “real elections.”

 On July 29, Venezuelan Foreign Affairs Minister Yván Gil announced a decision to break off diplomatic relations with seven Latin American countries.
 Six out of the seven—Argentina, Costa Rica, the Dominican Republic, Panama, Peru, and Uruguay—had signed the joint statements.
 The seventh is Chile.
 In the statement, Venezuela said it would withdraw diplomatic personnel from the seven countries and demanded the withdrawal of their diplomatic personnel from its territory.
 Peru called Venezuela’s decision “grave and arbitrary” while Uruguay called it “unjustified and disproportionate.”
-Both countries called for their diplomatic personnel to abandon Venezuela.
+Both countries called for their diplomatic staff to abandon Venezuela.
 Chile’s Boric described the move as intolerant

 On the evening of July 29, Venezuela’s Ministry of Transportation also announced a temporary suspension of commercial flights to and from Panama and the Dominican Republic, starting on July 31.

 On July 30, Argentina’s Foreign Affairs Ministry accused Maduro of cutting power to its embassy in Caracas and warned the government of Venezuela “against any deliberate action that endangers the safety of Argentine diplomatic personnel and Venezuelan citizens under protection.”
 The Argentine embassy has sheltered six political refugees from Venezuela’s opposition since March.
+After Maduro ordered the expulsion of Argentina’s diplomats, Brazil assumed custody of the Argentine embassy building and temporary representation of their neighbor’s interest in Caracas on August 1.
+Brazil also assumed custody of the Peruvian embassy and its consular operations on August 5.

 The United States

 Prior to the release of results, U.S. Vice President Kamala Harris said: "The will of the Venezuelan people must be respected."
 U.S. Secretary of State Antony Blinken, who was in Japan, spoke after Maduro declared victory and called for the full results of the election to be released, saying he has serious concerns about irregularities.
-Former President Donald Trump has yet to release a statement, though several prominent Republican lawmakers, such as Florida Senator Marco Rubio and Congresswoman María Elvira Salazar proclaimed Maduro’s defeat.
-Some legislators have called on President Joe Biden to restore sanctions on the Maduro regime.

 Brazil, Colombia, and Mexico

 In the case of Brazil, advisor to the president and former Foreign Minister Celso Amorim was in Caracas to serve as an electoral observer.
 He called for the release of electoral results for each polling station, as well as “impartial” verification.
-This comes after Brazilian President Luiz Inácio Lula da Silva urged for a clean democratic process prior to the election and expressed concern about electoral violence.
-His political party, the Workers Party, voted on July 29 to recognize Maduro’s victory.
+This came after Brazilian President Luiz Inácio Lula da Silva urged for a clean democratic process prior to the election and expressed concern about electoral violence.

-On July 30, Lula spoke with Biden about, among other things, Venezuela and, per a White House statement, agreed on the need for the release of voting on the polling station level.
+On July 30, Lula spoke via phone with Biden about, among other things, Venezuela and, per a White House statement, agreed on the need for the release of voting on the polling station level.
 On the same day, the Brazilian president made his first public comments about Venezuela since the election, saying: “It’s normal there is a fight,” adding that, “The people who don’t agree have the right to express themselves and show why they are not in agreement, just as the government has the right to show why it’s correct.”
+Still, Lula’s political party, the Workers Party, voted on July 29 to recognize Maduro’s victory.

-On Monday, Mexico’s foreign secretariat called for a transparent review, including the electoral agency’s minutes and full reports, in order to realize the final results.
-However, in his July 29 morning press conference, President Andrés Manuel López Obrador said he would recognize the victor confirmed by the CNE.
 On July 30, President-elect Claudia Sheinbaum, who takes office on October 1, said it is necessary to have a full count of the ballots to know the outcome.
 But she also rejected interventionism and said: "We need to recognize the self-determination of the Venezuelan people."

 Meanwhile, neighboring Colombia, home to millions of Venezuelan exiles, expressed support for the country’s sovereignty prior to the election.
 But, following results, Foreign Minister Luis Gilberto Murillo said “the international community and the Venezuelan people” are waiting for electoral guarantees that should involve transparency and the verification of vote counts.

-On Monday, UN Secretary General António Guterres urged for “moderation from political leaders and their supporters” in the interim.
+On July 29, UN Secretary General António Guterres urged for “moderation from political leaders and their supporters” in the interim.

 Ex-Presidents Leonel Fernández of the Dominican Republic and Ernesto Samper of Colombia, who both served as electoral observers in Caracas, released a statement with a series of recommendations, including that the CNE release full results and calling for dialogue among political actors in Venezuela.